houtaru/Student-Management/README.md

 - Convert namespace to class.

 ### Note
-- attendance to binary file.
+- attendance to binary file.# Student-Management